The december dip is coming – but stop prospecting at your peril

 If you choose to hibernate your sales and marketing activity, you can’t expect quick results when you pick it back up again.

-To put it simply: no prospecting means no leads.
-If you stop reaching out to potential customers, you’ll cut off your lead flow and lose time waiting for the campaign to return to its previous heights.
+To state the obvious: no prospecting means no leads.
+If you stop reaching out to potential customers, you’ll cut off your lead flow and not generate new sales opportunities.

 Let’s use Sopro as an example.
 After all, 60% of our new business comes from our own prospecting service.